Aiming to break the wheel of vulnerability

 Skilling programmes are one of a kind public-private partnership initiatives led by Savithramma Skill aiming to train women and young girls with various market-oriented skills and knowledge needed for enhancing their employability, build their confidence and secure jobs in various industries enabling them to be self-sufficient earners lifelong.
 This programme seeks to not only address the gap in skills needed and employability, but also encourage the beneficiaries to innovate, collaborate and explore entrepreneurial development.

 Savithramma Skill is seeking to not only help women break the mould and inspire many others but also develop a new model that can be adapted and replicated across India.

-Since its inception, Savithramma has transformed the lives of over 5000 women through skill training and empowering them for better and secure livelihoods.
+Since inception, Savithramma has transformed the lives of women through skill training and empowering them for better and secure livelihoods.

 These innovative programmes are carried out in collaboration with various industry experts who not only support in training but have pledged to absorb some of the trained and assist with job placements.
 Short-term and long-term courses have been introduced in fashion design, textile design, embroidery, agriculture, and solar.
 Areas different from the normal activities have also been taken up like jewelry making and design, carpentry, and others.
 Further, post completion of training, beneficiaries are provided with certificates and guided with market linkages for goods developed.
 The overarching objectives of these courses are to impart skills for employability and develop entrepreneurship among women.

 Jewellery Making & Design

 Some of the women-centric projects are also centered around integrating tribal populations towards the mainstream by reviving and upskilling jewellery and embroideries crafted by tribal women.